Nyota (bonobo)

 Nyota's name means 'star' in Lingala, a language from the Democratic Republic of Congo, Africa.

 Nyota was reared by Panbanisha and Kanzi with primatologists Sue Savage-Rumbaugh and William M. Fields.

 As a precocious youngster in 2004, Nyota is instrumental to researchers investigating the cross-generational effects of language and culture in a second-generation bonobo reared in a bi-cultural environment.
 On April 25, 2005, he, his brother Nathan (died May 15, 2009) and mother Panbanisha (died November 6, 2012) moved to the Great Ape Trust in Iowa.
-His father, P-suke (died July 7, 2006 in Iowa), uncle Kanzi, grandmother Matata, and other relatives were also moved to the Trust.
+His father, P-suke (died July 7, 2006 in Iowa), uncle Kanzi (died March 18, 2025)), grandmother Matata, and other relatives were also moved to the Trust.